 The objectives of Stichting Vopak, established in Rotterdam, are to promote the interests of Koninklijke Vopak N.V.
-(Royal Vopak) and all those involved with the company and any of its affiliated companies in order to safeguard, among other things, Royal Vopak's and these companies' continuity and/or identity and/or independence.
+(Royal Vopak) and all those involved with the company and any of its affiliated companies in order to safeguard, among other things, Royal Vopak's and these companies' continuity and/or independence.